Expert Knowledge-driven Reinforcement Learning for Autonomous Racing via Trajectory Guidance and Dynamics Constraints: Methodology

 \subsection{RL Racing Framework}

-\textbf{Observation Space} This paper adopts an ego-centric occupancy grid map as the fundamental representation of the observation space in order to describe the unstructured road features of the racetrack.

-The observation vector consists of two parts: environmental geometric features and vehicle kinematic states, as illustrated in Fig. \ref{fig:obs_base}.
+\textbf{Observation Space} This paper adopts an ego-centric occupancy grid map as the fundamental representation of the observation space.
+The observation vector consists of two parts: environmental geometric features and vehicle kinematic states, as illustrated in Fig.~\ref{fig:obs_base}.
 Specifically, the environmental features primarily consist of the track boundary observation $o_{\text{track}}$.
 The vehicle state observation includes the ego-vehicle's lateral velocity $o_{\text{ego\_v}}$, longitudinal velocity $o_{\text{ego\_u}}$, and heading angle $o_{\text{ego\_h}}$.

 Regarding the feature encoding strategy, we employ a spatially aligned numerical mapping method: For track observation, binary encoding is used.
 Grid cells containing track boundary points take the value 1, while the others are 0.
 For ego-vehicle observation, numerical embedding encoding is used.
 The kinematic states of the ego-vehicle are inserted into the grid cells occupied by its geometric center.
 Furthermore, if expert prior knowledge is incorporated, the observation space will include the trajectory guidance information $o_{\text{MCRL}}$.
 The details are presented in \ref{obs_augment}.
+All observation components are represented as spatial feature maps with the same grid size and are concatenated along the channel dimension to form the final multi-channel observation tensor.

 \textbf{Action Space} This paper constructs a continuous and decoupled two-dimensional action space.
 Specifically, at each time step, the reinforcement learning agent directly outputs the longitudinal acceleration command $a$ and the front-wheel steering angle command $\delta$.
 Furthermore, to enhance the convergence rate and numerical stability of the network training, all output actions are normalized to the interval $[-1, 1]$.